 Although the idea for a digital camera originated in 1961, the technology to create one didn't exist.
 The first digital camera was invented in 1975 by Steven Sasson, an engineer at Eastman Kodak.
-It primarily used a charged-coupled device, a type of image sensor, but originally used a camera tube for image capture.
+It primarily used a charge coupled device, a type of image sensor, but originally used a camera tube for image capture.
 That functionality was later digitized by Kodak.
 The first digital cameras were used by the military and for scientific purposes.
 Medical businesses and News reporting companies began to use digital cameras a few years later.

-Digital cameras did not become common consumer electronic devices until the mid 1990s.
-By the mid 2000s, digital cameras mostly replaced film cameras as the camera of choice by consumers.
+Digital cameras did not become common consumer electronic devices until the mid-1990s.
+By the mid-2000s, digital cameras mostly replaced film cameras as the camera of choice by consumers.